-Students are assigned to campus housing facilities through the Office of Student Affairs, under the supervision of the Director of Residence Life.
+Students are assigned to campus housing facilities through the Office of Housing and Residential Life, under the supervision of the Associate Dean for Housing and Residential Life.
 Established room reservation procedures are followed for all students.
 Students are furnished with a desk, bed, mattress, chair, and dresser or closet.
 Students must furnish their own linens.
 All residence halls provide laundry facilities for student use.